Tshegofatso Seakgoe: After high school

 Following her graduation from Greenside High School in Gauteng, South Africa, Tshegofatso started a course in management.
 She dropped out after three months and decided to take a break from studies.
 She worked as a receptionist for a short time and then decided to return to studies and to study Political Studies and Journalism at Monash University.

 Career

 Six months into her university course, in 2010, a friend approached her to be a model for his photography entry into a competition for ELLE Magazine South Africa.
 She won the competition with her friend.
 A friend, working as a make-up artist on the ELLE Magazine shoot, advised her to seek an agent.
 She signed with Ayana Africa Management and attended castings for six months with no luck.

 In May 2011, Tshegofatso became the first black South African to adorn the cover of Playboy.

-Tshegofatso has become a prominent actress, with recent appearances in the TV show The Throneand presenting at the 2020 Dubai Expo.
+Tshegofatso has become a prominent actress, with recent appearances in the TV show The Throne and presenting at the 2020 Dubai Expo.

 In 2020 Tshegofatso started her own YouTube channel, although her showreel was added just before that.
 In April 2020 Tshegofatso answered 21 questions about herself, adopting a Vogue (magazine) styled Vlog interview.